-The four matters all relate to how valuation of each class of assets is arrived at for inclusion in the Group's statement of financial position.
+The four matters all relate to the basis of valuation for each of the above class of assets for inclusion in the Group's statement of financial position.
 Note 3 to the financial statements sets out the key assumptions used to arrive at their respective valuations and the bases on which the valuations are included in the Group's financial statements.

-The Key Audit Matters identified in the financial statements were discussed with the External Auditor and they confirmed that they were satisfied with the treatment of the items identified by them as Key Audit Matters.
-The Committee also reviewed with Management the assumptions and bases as set out in Note 3 and the methods used to arrive at the valuations.
+The Audit Committee discussed with the External Auditors the four Key Audit Matters identified by them and noted that the Auditors were satisfied with the accounting treatment and disclosure in the financial statements relating to those items identified as Key Audit Matters.
+The Committee also reviewed with Management the assumptions and bases as set out in Note 3 and the methods used to arrive at the valuation for each type of assets.

-The Committee after discussion with the External Auditors and Management concluded that the methods used for estimating and arriving at the valuation of each of the above category of assets was satisfactory and in compliance with the relevant accounting standards.
+The Committee, after discussion with the External Auditors and Management, concluded that the methods used for estimating and arriving at the valuation of each of the above category of assets as well as the detailed disclosure were satisfactory and in compliance with the relevant accounting standards so as to present a true and fair view of the financial position of the Group as at 31 December 2019.